-The SGM61130 is a 4A, synchronous step-down converter with integrated N-channel MOSFET switches.
-It can operate from an input voltage range of 4.5V to 18V.
-The output voltage can be set as low as 0.8V, which is equal to the device internal reference voltage (V{REF}) .
+The SGM61181 is a 4.5V to 18V, 8A, synchronous Buck converter with integrated high-side and low-side MOSFETs.
+The minimum achievable output voltage of this converter is 0.8V, which is equal to the device internal reference voltage (V{REF}).

-As a constant frequency, peak current mode control device, SGM61130 can provide fast transient response with a simple compensation circuit.
-The fixed switching frequency is adjustable from 200kHz to 2000kHz to allow optimizing of the efficiency and size of the converter.
-The internal switching frequency is set by an external R{RT} resistor connected between the RT/CLK pin and GND.
+SGM61181 can provide fast transient response with a simple compensation circuit with constant frequency and peak current mode control.
+The wide switching frequency is adjustable from 200kHz to 2000kHz to allow optimization of the efficiency and size of the converter.
+For adjusting the internal switching frequency, an external resistor R{RT} is put between the RT/CLK pin and GND.
 The device also accepts an external clock source on this pin to synchronize the oscillator using the internal phase locked loop (PLL).
 Beginning of each switching cycle (ON pulse) is synchronized to the CLK falling edge.

-This device can have a safe and monotonic startup in output pre-biased conditions.
-The V{IN} must exceed the under-voltage lockout threshold (UVLO, 4V TYP) for device power-up.
+This device has a safe and monotonic startup in output pre-biased conditions.
+The V{IN} must exceed the under-voltage lockout threshold (UVLO, 4.0V TYP) for device power-up.
 The UVLO thresholds can be adjusted (increased) by connecting the EN pin to the tap point of a resistor divider between the VIN (or PVIN) pin and GND.
 The EN internal pull-up current source and the resistor divider determine the UVLO thresholds.
 When the EN is floated or is pulled high, the device is enabled and the total device current (no switching) is near 1100μA.
-Pulling the EN pin low will shut down the device with less than $3.4\muA$ (TYP) supply current.
+Pulling the EN pin low will shut down the device with 3.4μA (TYP) supply current.

 The integrated MOSFETs are optimized for higher efficiency at lower duty cycles.
-They can efficiently provide up to 4A continuous output current.
+They can efficiently provide up to 8A continuous output current.